Kitware/CMake/Help/command/add_subdirectory.rst

 If the ``SYSTEM`` argument is provided, the :prop_dir:`SYSTEM` directory property of the subdirectory will be set to true.
-This property is used to initialize the :prop_tgt:`SYSTEM` property of each target created in that subdirectory.
+This property is used to initialize the :prop_tgt:`SYSTEM` property of each non-imported target created in that subdirectory.
 The include directories of targets with :prop_tgt:`SYSTEM` set to true will be treated as ``SYSTEM`` when compiling consumers.